 Stuck on how to make your personal statement stand out from the crowd?
-Our Assistant Business Development and Recruitment Managers, Danielle and Laura, dig into how to write a successful personal statement to support your application to our one-year, full-time MSc courses.
+Members of our Recruitment and Business Development teams, Danielle and Laura, dig into how to write a successful personal statement to support your application to our one-year, full-time MSc courses.

 What is a personal statement?